Ryukanchi/discord-bot-archivist/README.md

 # 🤖 Discord Bot Archivist - Modernized

-An intelligent Discord bot that automatically detects and archives highlights in server messages. **Fully modernized with Slash Commands and improved privacy compliance.**
+A Discord bot that automatically detects and archives highlights in server messages. **Fully modernized with Slash Commands and improved privacy compliance.**

 ## ✨ New Features (Modernization 2024)